Tabrisrp/rich-contact-widget/readme.txt

 == Changelog ==

 = 1.4 =
-* The plugin now creates a kml file and an associated sitemap file
+* The plugin now creates a kml file and an associated sitemap file (You'll have to re-save the data to create the files)
 * If you have WordPress SEO by Yoast installed, it will add the sitemap to the sitemap index created by the plugin

 = 1.3.2 =